 FINANCIAL RULES

-20.1 The annual subscription set at the 1st meeting of the season in July of each given year shall be paid no later than the second game of the season.
+20.1 The annual Players fee, as set at the first General Meeting after the AGM each given year, shall be paid prior to commencement of the fourth game of the season.

+20.2 The annual Social Member’s fee, as set at the first General Meeting after the AGM each given year, shall be paid prior to commencement of the first game of the season.

-20.2 Unfinancial members shall not be permitted to speak or vote on matters at meetings of the JLJCC.
+20.3 Unfinancial members shall not be permitted to speak or vote on matters at meetings of the JLJCC.

-FINANCIAL RULES
+COMMON SEAL

-21.1 The Common Seal of JLJCC must not be used without the express authority of the committee and every use of that common seal must be recorded in the minute book.
+21.1 The Common Seal of JLJCC must not be used without the express authority of the Committee and every use of that Common Seal must be recorded in the minute book.

-21.2 The affixing of the common seal of JLJCC must be witnessed by any two of the President, Secretary or Treasurer.
+21.2 The affixing of the Common Seal of JLJCC must be witnessed by any two of the President, Secretary or Treasurer.

-21.3 The common seal of JLJCC must be kept in the custody of the Secretary or of such other person as the committee from time to time decides.
+21.3 The Common Seal of JLJCC must be kept in the custody of the Secretary or of such other person as the Committee from time to time decides.

 PLAYERS

-22.1 All girls and boys under the age of 17 as at the 1st of September of each given year or as deemed appropriate by the South West Metropolitan Junior Cricket Council shall be eligible to play community cricket and shall be known as Players
+22.1 All girls and boys under the age of 17 as at 30 June of each given year or as deemed appropriate by the South West Metropolitan Junior Cricket Council shall be eligible to play community cricket and shall be known as Players.

 22.2 Players shall have no voting rights nor be entitled to hold office.

-22.3 No unfinancial player will be allowed on the ground to play as of the first game in November unless prior arrangements have been made with a member of the Executive.
+22.3 No unfinancial player will be allowed on the ground to play as of the fourth game of the season unless prior arrangements have been made with a member of the Executive.

 22.4 No player will take to the ground without wearing appropriate safety equipment (eg box, pads, helmet and gloves).

-22.5 All players from Under Ten (10) to Under Seventeen (17) must wear long sleeve club shirt or a long sleeved white cricket shirt and a hat. (either club colour or white).
+22.5 All players from Under Ten (10) to Under Seventeen (17) must wear a Club shirt and a Club hat.

 22.6 All players must register for each new season.

-22.7 All players and parents/guardians must sign a Code of Conduct at the time of registration.
-No player can take the field without signing the code.
+22.7 Parents/Guardians by registering their child, and players by taking the field, must abide by the Code of Conduct.
+All spectators watching a game in support of JLJCC must also abide by the Code of Conduct.

 CODE OF CONDUCT

 The Code of Conduct is to be set out by the committee of JLJCC at the July meeting of the new season.
-Any player or parent/guardian in breach of the code of conduct will face suspension under section 15 of the Constitution.
+Any player or parent/guardian in breach of the Code of Conduct will face suspension under section 15 of the Constitution.

 TROPHIES

-24.1 Coaches shall select all major trophies by compiling statistics from the each seasons score books.
-All financial players shall receive a trophy.
-The President or general committee member shall check the final statistics prior to allotting trophy winners.
-Cricketer of the Year award for the Under Eleven (11) to Under Seventeen (17) teams are to be awarded to the player who accumulates the highest number of points at the completion of the qualifying season based on the following criteria;
+24.1 All financial players shall receive a participation trophy or medal.
+Major trophies shall be awarded for Under 12 through Under 17 teams using statistics compiled from each seasons score books and the MyCricket website.
+The team Coach along with the President or a Committee member shall check the final statistics prior to allotting trophy winners.

+24.2 Cricketer of the Year awards for Under 12 to Under 17 teams are to be awarded to the player who accumulates the highest number of points at the completion of the qualifying season based on the following criteria;

-24.1.1 1 point for each run scored
+24.2.1 1 point for each run scored